 You can also use it to make nachos later.
 I made sheet pan nachos with the remainder.
 This is really the most delicious enchilada sauce I’ve ever made.

-Is This Gluten Free?
+Is Enchilada Sauce Gluten Free?

+This recipe strains out everything so it’s a lot like red water.
 I’ve used all purpose flour to slightly thicken this enchilada sauce so it’s not gluten free, as is.

 If you would like to make it gluten free, replace the flour with gluten free flour or corn flour, known as masa harina.

 You don’t necessarily need to thicken the sauce either.
 It can be used as a thin liquid, if you prefer.
 As with Mexican gravy, you could also add in some fine grated cheese and slowly stir it in to make it thicker.